Radiation Technology/Special Imaging (RTSI)

 Lecture and discussion of a current topic in special imaging bearing on the theory or practice of one aspect of the discipline.
 Specific content varies from quarter to quarter.

-A four days/week clinical rotation totaling 320 hours of clinical experience in CT (computerized tomography) and/or MRI (magnetic resonance imaging) covering a wide variety of technical procedures.
+A two- or four-days/week clinical rotation totaling 160-320 hours of clinical experience in CT (computerized tomography) and/or MRI (magnetic resonance imaging) covering a wide variety of technical procedures.

 RTSI 975.
 Cardiac/Interventional (CVI) Affiliation.
 2.5,10 Units.